sgiannouk/ellba/README.md

 USAGE
 ------
+While ELLBA is capable of analyzing any RNA-Seq data, it is specifically tested and optimised for lbRNA-seq data, ensuring robust and accurate results in this particular context.
 ELLBA operates in two distinct phases.
 The initial step is dedicated to the analysis of lbRNA-Seq data, involving the extraction of the six primary feature types and conducting data cleaning and normalization processes:

 <pre>
 usage: ellba.py [positional arguments] [optional arguments]